haozzh/FedANAG/README.md

-# Stabilizing and Accelerating Federated Learning on Heterogeneous Data
+# Stabilizing and Accelerating Federated Learning on Heterogeneous Data with Partial Client Participation

 This directory contains source code for evaluating federated learning with FedANAG on various models and tasks.
-The code was developed for a paper, "Stabilizing and Accelerating Federated Learning on Heterogeneous Data".
+The code was developed for a paper, "Stabilizing and Accelerating Federated Learning on Heterogeneous Data with Partial Client Participation".

 ## Requirements